alpine-docker/terragrunt/README.md

-# After Travis CI adjusts their plan, we don't have enough free credit to run the build.
-So daily build has been adjusted to weekly.
-If you don't get latest version, please wait for one week.

 # enhanced tool to manage terraform deployment with terragrunt

 Auto-trigger docker build for [terragrunt](https://github.com/gruntwork-io/terragrunt) when new terraform version is related.